metacpan/metacpan-cpan-extracted/distros/J/JavaScript-QuickJS/README.md

 If any instance of a class of this distribution is DESTROY()ed at Perl’s global destruction, we assume that this is a memory leak, and a warning is thrown.
-To prevent this, avoid circular references.
+To prevent this, avoid circular references, and clean up all global instances.

 Callbacks make that tricky.
 When you give a JavaScript function to Perl, that Perl object holds a reference to the QuickJS context.
 Only once that